tsewangstanzin/RoboticDIMM/README.md

 By using a turbulence model to determine the phase structure function, we can evaluate the longitudinal and transverse variances (parallel and perpendicular to the aperture alignment) of differential image motion

 ## 💭 Usage <a name = "usage"></a>
-The entire software is written in Python 3.6
+The entire software is written in Python 3.6 <br>
 The <a href=" https://github.com/tsewangstanzin/RoboticDIMM/tree/main/obs"> /obs </a> contain code for conducting observation through this system configuration (Other telescope and camera would need their API/SDK):
 <p align="center">
     <img width="400" src="https://user-images.githubusercontent.com/58334054/220026194-015d937c-adbf-4e22-80ca-a52bc4fe3f06.png" alt="Material Bread logo">